vstruk/wisw/README.md

 1. First of all you need to reflash your device with Micropython.
 Both Single and Dual models are based on ESP8266.
 There are plenty of detailed articles on the net so please use google.
+Here is an [Example](https://docs.micropython.org/en/latest/esp8266/esp8266/tutorial/intro.html#deploying-the-firmware).
 In short, you need to solder a few pins and use RS-232 to TTL(3v) converter.

 2. Find out MAC address of the device.
 Connect to REPL via serial port and get mac address of the device: